rjsalvadorr/portfolio-v3/how-to/README.md

 ## Post Thumbnails

+_NOTE: THIS ONLY ACCEPTS JPG IMAGES (for now)_

-In order to work, these have to go in `.vuepress/public/images`.There's a naming convention in place: `thumb-<page-name>.jpg`.
-So a page with content in `/category1/sample-title/README.md` would have a corresponding image in `/.vuepress/public/images/thumb-sample-title.jpg`
+In order to work, these have to go in `.vuepress/public/images/thumbs`.
+A page with content in `/category1/sample-title/README.md` would have a corresponding image in `/.vuepress/public/images/thumbs/sample-title.jpg`

 ## Page excerpts